yangxikevinou/DigitSignature/README.md

 writedigit.m
-input:
+input: ordered pixels of handwriting, third dimension indicates jumps, optional input for time between adjacent sample points
-output:
+output: movie struct
+writes the handwriting data in animation, points at which the pen puts down/up are respectively labelled with green/red downward/upward pointing triangles.
+outputs a movie struct for playback with "movie" function.
+could be used with "movie2gif" (free online available for download from MATLAB central) to create .gif (or write your own conversion with built-in "imwrite").
+uses "animated line" object unavailable in R2009a or older version.

 demo.m
+line-by-line code for project presentation, including signature computation, data visualization, and naive classification

-can be viewed as examples of applying the functions and performing analyses
+can be viewed as examples of applying the functions and performing analyses.